donaldboulton/minimal-mistakes/docs/microservices/microservices-counter.md

 ### Persisting Data

 Something you might notice about our service is that the data is deleted whenever we restart the server.
-We don’t save the visits to a database, they solely exists in memory.
+We don’t save the visit's to a database, they solely exists in memory.
 Let’s fix that!

 We’ll use level, a simple file-based key-value storage, to persist data across server restarts. micro has built-in support for async/await, which makes asynchronous code look beautiful.
 The issue is that level is callback based, not Promise based. 😕